MicrosoftDocs/memdocs/memdocs/intune/fundamentals/deployment-guide-intune-setup.md

 If you currently don't use any MDM or MAM provider, then you have some options:

 - **Intune + Endpoint Manager**: If you want a cloud solution, then consider going straight to Intune.
-You get the compliance, configuration, and app features in Intune, and the benefits of the Endpoint Manager admin center.
+You get the compliance, configuration, and app features in Intune.
+You also get the benefits of the Endpoint Manager admin center.

   Next, [deploy Intune](#deploy-intune) (in this article).